lion-hearth/lion-hearth/README.md

 ### About me
-- 🌱 HTML CSS and  Javascript
+- 🌱 HTML CSS Javascript & Java

 -  I’m currently working on improve my skills to be able to help people in the future ...